davidpeckham/sublime-filterlines/README.md

 # Filter Lines

-Quickly find all lines matching a string or regular expression in Sublime Text.
+Quickly find all lines matching a string or regular expression in Sublime Text 3.

 ## How to Filter